 - Place mats at entryways to trap dirt and moisture.

-Follow these professional cleaning tips and care on how to clean your hardwood floors to prevent any damage to the floor and prolong its longevity .
+Follow these professional cleaning tips and care instructions on how to clean hardwood floors effectively, prevent damage, and extend their longevity.